jamii/imp/diary.md

 ```

-So thats 1.27 ms per query for sqlite, running from disk and with the indexes chosen by Chinnok.
-The python sqlite library uses a statement cache so I *believe* this does not include compile time.
+So thats 1.27 ms per query for sqlite.
 I hand-compiled the same query into an Imp plan:

 ``` rust
 let plan = Plan{